T

 transport hub

-The main train station in Casablanca, serving high-speed and regional lines.
-Catch a train to Rabat.
+The main train station in Casablanca, offering frequent and reliable train services to Rabat.
+It's a modern facility with amenities for travelers.

 ~90 min